dankamongmen/notcurses/USAGE.md

 // doing something weird (setting a locale not based on LANG).
 #define NCOPTION_INHIBIT_SETLOCALE   0x0001

+// We typically try to clear any preexisting bitmaps.
+If we ought *not* try
+// to do this, pass NCOPTION_NO_CLEAR_BITMAPS.
+Note that they might still
+// get cleared even if this is set, and they might not get cleared even if
+// this is not set.
+It's a tough world out there.
+#define NCOPTION_NO_CLEAR_BITMAPS    0x0002ull

 // We typically install a signal handler for SIGWINCH that generates a resize
 // event in the notcurses_getc() queue.
 Set to inhibit this handler.
 #define NCOPTION_NO_WINCH_SIGHANDLER 0x0004